 The second IEMP workshop was held from 10-12 March 2017, with an Open Workshop that was attended by 12 postgraduate students and early career researchers on 9th March.
 The workshop focused on presenting the first outcomes of the IEMP project, including analysis methods for measuring musical entrainment from both video and audio data.
 Ongoing discussions focused on developing experimental paradigms for testing the perception of musical entrainment in both lab and field studies.

-A third IEMP workshop will be held in late 2016/early 2017 in Sydney, Australia, hosted by Western Sydney University.
+A third IEMP workshop will be held in March 2018 in Genoa, Italy, hosted by the InfoMus Lab at Casa Paganini.

 Visiting Research Fellowships